Driver Ed. Office: 518-392-1502

 Driver Education Certification Program Guidelines

 The Chatham Central School District Driver Education Program provides students with quality driver education that follows the NYS Education Department of Traffic Safety regulations.
-The goal is to provide the student with the fundamental knowledge, correct operational habits, essential skills and proper attitude for survival on the roadways.
+The goal is to provide the student with the proper knowledge, operational habits, skills and attitude to safely and responsibly operate a vehicle on today’s roadways.

 After successful completion of this course, the student will be issued an MV-285 Certificate of Completion (formerly known as the Blue Card).
 This will afford the student senior license privilege of nighttime driving at age 17.
 In most cases, it reduces the cost of auto insurance premiums as much as 20% for two years, depending on the policies of the insurance company.